VILLASframework/documentation/docs/node/config/paths.md

 ## Input mapping

-The @ref node-config-path-in setting supports different ways of configuring and selecting the nodes from which the path sources its samples.
+The `paths[].in` setting supports different ways of configuring and selecting the nodes from which the path sources its samples.

 ### Simple